The Beach at Seaside Heights

 Beach Badges Required all Summer

 When the lifeguards are on duty (dates and hours given below) you need a beach badge to get onto and be on the beach in Seaside Heights.
 You do not need a badge if you are under 12.
-For many years Wednesdays and Thursdays were free but that has been eliminated for 2009.
-There are badge checkers at each entry way onto the beach.
-If you do not have a badge they will not let you past.
-The badge checkers can sell you a one-day badge for $5.
+There are badge checkers at each entry point to the beach.
+If you do not have a badge they will not let you get onto the beach.

 Purchasing Beach Badges

-A one-day beach badge (2009 fees) is $5 and a seasonal pass is $35.
+A one-day beach badge (2017 fees) is $8 and a seasonal pass is $60 ($45 if purchased before May 15th).
 One day badges can be purchased from the badge checker booths.
-Seasonal Badges can be purchased at the Borough Hall (901 Boulevard, Monday - Friday from 8:30 - 4:30) and the Hiering Avenue Beach Control Headquarters (open every day, 9:30 - 3:30, during the summer unless there is inclement weather).
-Senior Citizens badges ($10, lifetime badge, 65 and older) can be purchased at the Borough Hall.
+Seasonal Badges can be purchased at the Borough Hall (901 Boulevard, Monday - Friday from 8:30 - 4:30) and the Keary Avenue Beach Control Headquarters (open every day, 9:30 - 3:30, during the summer unless there is inclement weather).
+Senior Citizens badges ($10, 65 and older) can be purchased at the Borough Hall (only on Thursdays from 8:30 AM - 12:30 PM).

 Lifeguards

-Lifeguards in Seaside Heights begin patrolling every weekend beginning with Memorial weekend and then every day beginning June 13th.
+Lifeguards in Seaside Heights begin patrolling every weekend beginning with Memorial weekend and then every day beginning in mid June.
 The last day of the season is Labor Day.
 Lifeguards are present on the beach from 10 AM until 5 PM every day, weather permitting.

 Comfort Stations / Getting Changed